Michael18811380328/HelloBlog/personal/docs/new/log.md

 In my free time, I learn basic ES5 again.(including DOM Event, except BOM, because I waste much time on other thing).
 The e-book was written by RYF.
 Lucky, I pull two requests into this book after I find some mistakes.
 I thought I could learn it before July 15th, but I didn't.
 On weekends(only six days), I climbed mountains and enjoy with friends.
 So DDL is not valid.
 Otherwise, it was really hot in my house without a fan or air-conditioner.
 I bought it last week thought Taobao but I can't receive fan till now!
 It is hot now!
 So I have to stay at KFC at evening.
 Sometimes there were some mosquitos in my house.
 It was terrible.

-And I have worked in Seafile for a whole year, I learn much things during the whole year.
+And I have worked for a whole year, I learn much things during the whole year.
 Everyone have same time in his lives, I am trying to save my time and learn efficiently.

 ### 2019.08